rmedinahu/rmedinahu.github.io/cs457/homework/homework-list.md

 The following code fully implements a ping server.
 You need to compile and run this code before running your client program.
 You do not need to modify this code.
 In this server code, 30% of the client’s packets are simulated to be lost.
 You should study this code carefully, as it will help you write your ping client.

+{% highlight python %}
 # UDPPingerServer.py

-	# We will need the following module to generate randomized lost packets
+# We will need the following module
+# to generate randomized lost packets
 import random

 from socket import *

 # Create a UDP socket
 # Notice the use of SOCK_DGRAM for UDP packets
 serverSocket = socket(AF_INET, SOCK_DGRAM)

 # Assign IP address and port number to socket
 serverSocket.bind(('', 12000))
 while True:
-	 # Generate random number in the range of 0 to 10
+	# Generate random number
+	# in the range of 0 to 10
 	rand = random.randint(0, 10)

-	# Receive the client packet along with the address it is coming from
+	# Receive the client packet along
+	# with the address it is coming from
 	message, address = serverSocket.recvfrom(1024)

 	# Capitalize the message from the client
 	message = message.upper()

-	# If rand is less is than 4, we consider the packet lost and do not respond
+	# If rand is less is than 4,
+	# we consider the packet lost
+	# and do not respond
 	if rand < 4:
 		continue

 	# Otherwise, the server responds
 	serverSocket.sendto(message, address)

+{% endhighlight%}

 **Client Code (more info)**